minusyt23/notes/percy-bysshe-shelley.md

 Why did revolution fail?
 Besides the fact that it didn't go to England, and it was necessary, it failed because the Revolution transformed France into chaos, civil war, which no one wanted.

+> Digression: It is not said in this poem, but the revolution failed in England also because the nation was too worried about getting big and rich with the Industrial revolution and just becoming a super power.
+Spending money on a revolution seemed useless.
+>
+> Also, since money on revolution is useless, we can say the same for wars, except for three:
+> + Crimea war, fought for the port.
+> + Boer war, fought in South Africa (against Dutchies) for the diamonds and gold.
+> + Opium war, a commercial war fought for opium (ofc).
+>
+> They were ez wins, so they had a big ego.

 He never backs down on the revolutionary ideals, but he acknowledges its failure.

 What does he do then?
 He starts preaching for a bloodless revolt!
 Something that is kind of impossible, you know.
 Bloodless seems like an oxymoron.

+> Digression #2: Only in 1914, in the beginning of WW1, England starts to revolt.
+>
+> And about wars, we cannot say the same for this one; this was not an ez win at all.

 ### Vindication of men's rights
 Something something